Frequently Asked Questions, answered

 - We do not warranty against water on any watch.
 No, not even your dive watch that says it is water resistant to 6 bazillion meters.
 Not even if you ask why not; not even if you tell us it has never, ever leaked ever in the 23 years you have owned it; not even if you say please.
 While we are physically unable to stop you from wearing your watch to the bottom of the Mariana Trench or even into the shower, we do gently suggest you take your watch off before doing so.
 On the upside, if you do take your watch down to the abyssal depths, you're probably not coming back to complain.

-Do you fix clocks, music boxes, or whirligigs?
+Do you fix jewelry, clocks, music boxes, or whirligigs?

-- There are enough problems in the world without us adding to them by breaking your clock (music box/whirligig) in an attempt to fix it.
-Please visit your local clockmaker/whirligig artist to have these things taken care of.
+- There are enough problems in the world without us adding to them by breaking your clock (Nana's ring, music box, or whirligig) in an attempt to fix it.
+Please visit your local goldsmith, clockmaker, or whirligig artist to have these things taken care of.

 How much will my repair cost?